-It can be challenging to decide where to go when planning a trip for the holiday season.
+It can be challenging to decide where to go when planning a trip for the holiday season in the US.
 Wherever you choose to travel mainly depends on your time, financial situation, and convenience.

-While we have many gorgeous and heavenly-sighted places in the United States, we’d like to make a case for the Great Smoky Mountains.
+While there are many gorgeous and heavenly-sighted places in the United States, we’d like to make a case for the Great Smoky Mountains.

 The Great Smoky Mountains are infamous for their splendid beauty and grandness on the eastern side of Tennessee.
 This location receives more visitors than any other, and outdoor enthusiasts continue to flock there year-round.

 However, if you’re planning a trip with your family, you might have a few reservations regarding the activities, people, tourist destinations, and overall experience.

 The Great Smoky offers many historic buildings to explore, sweeping views, and picnic spots, making it one of the most family-friendly locations in the United States.

 So, it is fair to say that you don’t need a reason to visit the Great Smoky Mountains – you just do it.

 If you’re still facing trouble making up your mind, here’s why you should cancel all other destinations and stick to the Smoky Mountains this holiday season: